KarolNiemczyk/mcdonald/README.md

-# 🍔 Menu Service API (Express + Prisma + PostgreSQL)
+# 🍔 Menu Service API (Express + Prisma + PostgreSQL + MongoDB)

 Menu Service is a backend REST API responsible for managing a restaurant menu
 (products, categories, ingredients, allergens, and ordering system).
-The project is built with Express.js, Prisma ORM, and a PostgreSQL database.
+The project is built with next.js, Express.js,MongoDB,Prisma ORM, and a PostgreSQL database.

 ## 📌 Key Features